cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 School events are published on [Cultuurkuur](<https://www.cultuurkuur.be>), but not on UiTinVlaanderen.

-> If you’re planning to create school events with the UiTdatabank Entry API, please contact <content.cultuurkuur@publiq.be> in advance, so we can guide you through this process.
+> If you’re planning to create school events in UiTdatabank with the Entry API, please contact <content.cultuurkuur@publiq.be> in advance so that we can guide you through this process.

 ## Types

 We distinguish 3 different types of school events:

-1. **School performances** are events of which both the date and the location is known in advance
+1. **School performances** are events of which both the date and the location is known in advance.
 2. **Guided tours** are events that have no specific date, but they do have a location.
 3. **Bookable events** are events that have no specific date and location (or the date and location is not known in advance).
-Both the date and the location are determined in mutual agreement between the organizer or artist and the consumer (school)
+Both the date and the location are determined in mutual agreement between the organizer or artist and the consumer (school).

 ### School performances